namlit/Slackforce/README.md

 of the calculated values.

 ## Get the App
 The App is currently available as a beta version at the playstore.
-To install the app you need to join the google group https://groups.google.com/forum/#!forum/slackforce-beta-tester and follow the instructions on the following link: https://play.google.com/apps/testing/namlit.slackforce
+To install the app you need to follow the instructions on the following link: https://play.google.com/apps/testing/namlit.slackforce

 ## Bugs and feature requests
 If you find any bugs or have feature requests you can open an issue for that here on github.
 Before opening a new issue